-- 1. Patients should fill out an "Instructions for NHI Prepaid Medical Expense Refund Application Form" and prepare copies of their medical receipts and itemized expenses.
-However, for the insured that agrees with the refund amount to be calculated directly by the insurer, the copies of the medical receipts and itemized expenses may be exempted from submission.
-These documents should be filed at the National Health Insurance office closest to the hospital where treatment was initially sought. - 2.
+- Patients should fill out an "Instructions for NHI Prepaid Medical Expense Refund Application Form" and prepare copies of their medical receipts and itemized expenses.
+These should be filed at the National Health Insurance office closest to the hospital where treatment was initially sought. - 2.
 You can go to an NHIA office or the NHIA website to download an application form.